cwwojin/FORK_backend/docs/pages/facility.md

 ## POST : create a new post for a facility

 - Create a new post for a facility
+- a post can contain up to 1 image attachment

 ### URL